Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

   + If desired, click the *Order state to set in shop after the order is fully shipped* drop-down list and select the state that will be set for the order if the shipment has been completed.
 All states available in Shopware 6 are displayed.

   + If desired, enable for each payment method the toggles of all states for which the orders are to be imported.
-If you select no payment states for a certain payment method, all orders with this payment method, regardless their state, will be imported.
+If you select no payment states for a certain payment method, all orders with this payment method, regardless of their state, will be imported.
 All states available in Shopware 6 are displayed for each payment method.
-  The following payment methods are available:
+All payment methods configured in Shopware 6 are displayed.
-    - *Paypal*
-    - *Cash on delivery*
-    - *Prepayment*
-    - *Pay upon invoice*
-    - *Ratepay Prepayment*
-    - *Ratepay Direct Debit*
-    - *Ratepay Open invoice*
-    - *Ratepay Payment by Installment*
-    - *Ratepay 0% Financing*
-    - *PAYONE Apple Pay*
-    - *Credit card (Visa/Mastercard)*
-    - *Payment SEPA Direct Debit*
-    - *PAYONE PayPal*
-    - *Mastercard*
-    - *PAYONE Paysafe Pay Later Installment*
-    - *PAYONE Paysafe Pay Later Invoice*
-    - *Sofortüberweisung*
-    - *PAYONE Paysafe Pay Later Debit*
-    - *PAYONE iDeal*
-    - *PAYONE EPS*
-    - *PAYONE Secure Invoice*
-    - *PAYONE Invoice*
-    - *PAYONE Paydirekt*
-    - *PAYONE Bancontact*
-    - *PAYONE Prepayment*
-    - *PAYONE Trustly*
-    - *Direct debit*
-    - *Paydirekt*

-5. Click the *Tax classes* menu entry in the left side bar.
+6. Click the *Tax classes* menu entry in the left side bar.
   The tax classes available in Shopware 6 are displayed on the right side.

-6. Click the *Select Core1 tax class for Shopware 6 "Shopware tax class name"* drop-down list and select the corresponding tax class in the *Actindo Core1 Platform*.
+7. Click the *Select Core1 tax class for Shopware 6 "Shopware tax class name"* drop-down list and select the corresponding tax class in the *Actindo Core1 Platform*.
 All available tax classes are displayed in the list.
 Repeat this step for all Shopware 6 tax classes.

-7. If available, click the *Ratepay* menu entry in the left side bar.
+8. If available, click the *Ratepay* menu entry in the left side bar.
   The Ratepay settings are displayed on the right side.

   > [Info] The *Ratepay* menu entry is only displayed if the *Ratepay Integration for Shopware 6* plugin has been installed in your *Actindo Core1 Platform* and the *Ratepay Payment Plugin for Shopware 6* has been installed in your Shopware 6 account.

-8. If desired, enable the *Enable Ratepay integration for this connection* toggle.
+9. If desired, enable the *Enable Ratepay integration for this connection* toggle.

   > [Info] The *Ratepay Payment Plugin for Shopware 6* provides additional information to the orders, which can be imported for further processing.

   [comment]: <> (nicht standard / Extension für Treiber - beschreiben oder wegglassen? -> RS Oli)

-9. Click the *Price rules* menu entry in the left side bar.
+10. Click the *Price rules* menu entry in the left side bar.
   The price rule settings are displayed on the right side.

-10. Enable the toggles for all price rules for which you want to create a price attribute in the *Actindo Core1 Platform* to maintain deviating prices.
+11. Enable the toggles for all price rules for which you want to create a price attribute in the *Actindo Core1 Platform* to maintain deviating prices.
 All price rules available in Shopware 6 are displayed.

     > [Info] You have to save the changes and synchronize the connection to create the corresponding price attribute.
 Once a price attribute has been created, the corresponding toggle is locked and cannot be disabled anymore.

-11. Click the [SAVE] button.
+12. Click the [SAVE] button.
   All changes have been saved.
 The *Saving successful* pop-up window is displayed.

     ![Saving successful](../../Assets/Screenshots/Channels/Settings/Connections/SavingSuccessful.png "[Saving successful]")

-12. Synchronize the connection to update the ETL mapping, see [Synchronize a connection](../Integration/01_ManageConnections.md#synchronize-a-connection)
+13. Synchronize the connection to update the ETL mapping, see [Synchronize a connection](../Integration/01_ManageConnections.md#synchronize-a-connection)
   The *Sync triggered* pop-up window is displayed.

     ![Sync triggered](../../Assets/Screenshots/Channels/Settings/Connections/SyncTriggered.png "[Sync triggered]")